 Is dividend income received from resident and/or non-resident companies exempt from tax?
 If not how is it taxed?

-The dividend tax exemption generally also applies for trade tax purposes if the shareholder receiving the dividend holds a participation of at least 15% in the distributing entities from the beginning of the fiscal year and the distributing corporation derives its income essentially from certain active business operations.
+The dividend tax exemption generally also applies for trade tax purposes if the shareholder receiving the dividend holds at least 15% of the shares in the distributing corporation from the beginning of the fiscal year and the distributing corporation derives its income essentially from certain active business operations.

 If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered?

 German law in general as well as German tax law are applied strictly following the rule of law.
 In addition, Germany has a profound infrastructure, a highly qualified multilingual workforce and is the geographical center of Europe, so a good place for re-locating for logistical reasons.
 Frankfurt is deemed to be the financial hub of continental Europe, is the residence of important financial regulatory authorities, like the ECB, and therefore a place offering direct access to key regulators and market participants.
 Finally, Germany is financially and economically robust.